 The Demandingness Objection

-Many critics argue that utilitarianism is too demanding, because it requires us to always act such as to bring about the best outcome.
+Many critics argue that utilitarianism is too demanding, because it requires us to always bring about the best outcome.
 The theory leaves no room for actions that are permissible yet do not bring about the best consequences.
 Philosophers label such actions that are morally good but not required as supererogatory; maximizing utilitarianism (like maximizing consequentialism more broadly) denies that any action can be supererogatory.
 As a result, some critics claim that utilitarianism is a morality only for saints.1

 No one, including utilitarian philosophers, lives their life in perfect accordance with utilitarianism.
 For instance, consider that the money a person spends on dining out could pay for several bednets, each protecting two children in a low-income country from malaria for about two years.2 From a utilitarian perspective, the benefit to the person from dining out is much smaller than the benefit to the children of being protected against malaria, so it would seem the person has acted wrongly in choosing to have a meal out.
 Analogous reasoning applies to how we use our time: the hours someone spends on social media should apparently be spent volunteering for a charity, or working harder at one’s job to earn more money to donate.

 To many people, these extreme obligations of utilitarianism seem absurd at first glance.
-According to commonsense morality, we are permitted to spend most of our income on ourselves, our loved ones, and on our personal projects.
+According to commonsense morality, we are permitted to spend most of our income on ourselves, our loved ones, and our personal projects.
 Charity, by commonsense lights, is good and praiseworthy, but not obligatory.

 Proponents of utilitarianism might respond to this objection in four ways.
 We will go through them in turn.